 Prithviraj’s Driving License Gets A Release Date!

 Driving License, the Prithviraj starrer is one of the most-anticipated upcoming projects of Malayalam cinema.
-The project marks Prithviraj's first collaboration with Lal Jr aka Jean Paul Lal, the young filmmaker.
+The project marks Prithviraj's first collaboration with young filmmaker Lal Jr aka Jean Paul Lal.
 The team recently announced the release date of Driving License officially, along with an interesting making video through the social media handles of Prithviraj.

 View this post on Instagram